Little Prince and Pacu Guffaw over Lambs for a Dame

 In a faraway country, an old, rich woman who lived in a palace bore a son.
 She thought her husband had given up his responsibilities because he was nowhere to be found after her child was delivered.
 Her hefty palace had eighty rooms, and its halls echoed with the bustle of knights moving beside beautiful dancing horses.

 There was much laughter there every day.
 The old ladies’ son grew into a fine gentleman, and she encouraged everyone to utter, and smile, and made sure they had a hearty guffaw every day.
 She wanted her prized son to thrive!
-She deeply desired he be in fine spirits, all the time.
+She deeply desired he be in fine spirits every day.
 The mother loved to admire his air when she considered the complications surrounding her noble husband.

 A Wedding Was Planned for Little Prince's Great Uncle